 Next, a player may use leftover points to purchase beneficial quirks - or add a few points to pad weak areas with deleterious quirks.
-Most quirks give (or take) one point, but if purchased at a higher level, they function in much the same way as skills or contacts in this regard (two points for a level two quirk, four points for a level three quirk).
+Most quirks give (or take) one point, but if purchased at a higher level, they function in much the same way as talents or contacts in this regard (two points for a level two quirk, four points for a level three quirk).
 Also, quirks without level but that count double cost (or give) two points.

-Once the player is out of points, the Gamemaster must look over what the player has wrought.
+Once the player is out of points, the Judge must look over what the player has wrought.
 Does the character's math add up?
 Does it fall within predetermined campaign limitations for power level?
-If nothing appears to be wrong, and the Gamemaster likes what they see, he or she should approve what a player has created, and then allow them to complete the last portion of their character's creation.
+If nothing appears to be wrong, and the Judge likes what they see, he or she should approve what a player has created, and then allow them to complete the last portion of their character's creation.

 Assuming they didn't actually start with such.

 Once all the crunchy game mechanic details of a mage have been determined, it is time to 'fill in the blanks', or to detail all of their personal and background information, the stuff you can't quantify with dice rolls or points.
 Who are they?
 What do they look like?
 Where are they from?
 What are they like?
 Why have they spent time to learn the arts arcane?
 Who trained them how to wield these potent abilities?
 Why?